mmistakes/minimal-mistakes/_posts/2020-12-30-manipulation-metrics.md

 ---
-title: "Recording and Storing Performance Metrics"
+title: "Data Engineering of Model Performance Metrics"
-excerpt: "A look at the various performance metrics and how to impliment them in python."
+excerpt: "A look at the various performance metrics for robotic DLO manipulation and how to impliment them in python."
 last_modified_at: 2018-01-03T09:45:06-05:00
 header:
   teaser: "assets/images/markup-syntax-highlighting-teaser.jpg"